 - Cocktail shaker

 - 1 ounce strong espresso slightly cooled to avoid burns

 - 1 ounce Tanqueray or other dry gin

 - 1 ounce Kahlua or other coffee liqueur

-- 2 dashes chocolate bitters, optional
+- 2 dashes chocolate bitters suggested, but optional

-- coffee beans, for garnish
+- 3 coffee beans for garnish

 - Make the espresso with instant coffee or brew a strong cup per your espresso maker.
 Let it cool slightly.

 - Combine the gin, espresso, coffee liqueur and bitters into a cocktail shaker packed with ice and shake for 10 seconds to chill.
 Strain out the ice and dry shake hard for about 30 seconds to create your foam.1 ounce strong espresso, 1 ounce Tanqueray or other dry gin, 1 ounce Kahlua or other coffee liqueur, 2 dashes chocolate bitters